rohan843/cybersecurity-notes/README.md

 Once a person used a pirated copy of the software, the virus infected that computer. _Any_ disk that was connected to that computer also got infected.

 Each time someone used an infected disk, the virus moved to a new computer.
 Thus undetected, the virus spread globally within a couple of months.

+While the intention behind the virus was not to cause harm to data and software, it slowed productivity and significantly affected business operations.